Another Book of Nothing Chapters 20 - 24:

 Thus he had, you might say, a sublime, divine relationship with God as his mother and companion at a level where the power of his intense concentration had transcended the everyday reality of mundane existence.
 You and I can probably only imagine such a state, but that’s a start!

-At this point it would seem some sense of individual self still remained in Ramakrishna, and this he retained for the rest of his life, as the son or servant of the Goddess, enjoying Her beauty, companionship and comfort.
+At this point it would seem some sense of individual self still remained in Ramakrishna, and this he retained for the rest of his life, namely as the son or servant of the Goddess, enjoying Her beauty, companionship and comfort.

-Now some time later a wandering monk or sadhu called Totapuri, who had spent forty years to attain enlightenment, or realisation of the ultimate, formless reality, came to Dakshineshwar, and saw Ramakrishna sitting on some steps in the temple compound.
+Now some time later a wandering monk or sadhu called Totapuri, who had spent forty years in attaining enlightenment, or realisation of the ultimate, formless reality, came to Dakshineshwar, and saw Ramakrishna sitting on some steps in the temple compound.
 Intuitively thinking that he looked a likely candidate, Totapuri asked him if he’d like to learn ‘the knowledge of Brahman’, to which Ramakrishna replied that he’d have to ask his mother first.
 So off he ran to the temple, where Kali said yes indeed, and that it was exactly for this reason that she had brought the monk there.

 (Please note here that ‘Brahman’ or ‘Brahma’, pronounced ‘Brum-ma/n’ refers to the supreme formless reality, and should not be confused with ‘Brāhma’, pronounced ‘Braama’, the God of creation in the Hindu trinity - or 'Brāhmin', denoting members of the priestly caste.